Effects of Gambling Addiction

 How does problem gambling affect your personal relationships?

-Gambling can easily destroy personal relationships, especially with people who rely on the addict financially.
+Gambling can quickly destroy personal relationships, especially with people who rely on the addict financially.
 People with gambling problems may repeatedly ask family and friends to lend them money or even steal money when the answer is no.

 How does gambling affect you mentally?